Getting Started

 virtualenv -p /path/to/python3.12 venv

 After this, pulumi commands should work.
-If 3.12 is your default version of Python, Pulumi should set up its own virtualenv, and you should not have to do this.
+If 3.12 is your default version of Python, Pulumi should set up its own virtual environment, and you should not have to do this.

 Shells other than Bash

 Setup instructions in these docs are designed for use with the Bourne Again SHell (Bash).
-Pulumi also seems to make some assumptions like this when it installs itself.
-Pulumi will install itself into a hidden folder in your home directory: ~/.pulumi/bin.
-You may need to add this to your $PATH to avoid having to make the explicit reference with every pulumi command.
+The Pulumi installer places the pulumi executable in a hidden folder in your home directory: ~/.pulumi/bin.
+The installer will add this to your default $PATH for you, but only on certain supported shells.
+If you use an alternative shell, you may need to do this step manually to avoid having to make an explicit path reference for every pulumi command.